Bacagine/cutils/README.md

 # CUTILS

-My personal C util library for my C/C++ programs
+My personal C utilities library for my C/C++ programs

 To better understand my codes, read the README.md at [this link](https://github.com/Bacagine/Bacagine)

 # How to use?